 Example sample size checks for (a) fishing mode and area fished domains for scup in Wave 4 (July and August) 2019 in the North Atlantic, (b) fishing mode and area fished domains for scup in July 2019 in Massachusetts, and (c) daily domains for scup in July 2019 in Massachusetts.
 Panel a shows a standard MRIP wave domain definition at the regional level.
 Since all domain levels have at least some sample, users could proceed to produce estimates with this domain definition.
-The domain definition for panel b is similar to panel a, but at the month and state level; notice that a number of these domain levels are empty, so even though this domain definition falls in the "Can Do" column of Table 2, this particular definition should be aggregated (e.g., by fishing mode and area fished as domain levels, but aggregating to the regional level rather than the state level).
+The domain definition for panel b is similar to panel a, but at the month and state level; notice that a number of these domain levels are empty, so even though this domain definition falls in the "Can Do" column of Table 2, this particular definition should be aggregated (e.g., by fishing mode or area fished rather than including both variables in the domain definition; or, by keeping fishing mode and area fished as domain levels, but aggregating to the regional level rather than the state level).
 Panel c demonstrates the lack of data available for daily estimates, providing a visual explanation of why this definition falls in the "Avoid" column of Table 2: even at an aggregated level (i.e., excluding fishing mode and area fished in the domain definition), there are many empty domain levels, with most non-empty levels having few observations.